 I write about my symptoms, but not in a textbook way; I write instead in a ‘this is true for me and it is happening right now’ way.
 That is why I love the immediacy of blogging.

 My emotions evolve continually.
 There are few times when my emotions just pause and I stop emoting.
-I am always emoting, just like in Manchester it is notoriously almost always raining.
+I am always emoting, just like in Manchester it is notoriously always raining.

 In my emotional world it is constantly raining.
 Maybe that is what causes the chalk to wash free from my hands.